reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 }
 ```

-Besides, we should also pay attention to put `@Valid` annotation on our nested class field `report`.
+**We should pay attention to put `@Valid` annotation on our nested `report` field.**

-Thus, Spring can validate the inner properties included in nested objects.
+This tells Spring to validate the properties of the nested objects.

-### Using Bean Methods
+### Validate Using @Bean Factory Methods
-Another way of triggering validation, we can use the Spring bean methods.
+We can also trigger validation by declaring a properties class in a `@Bean` factory method.
 This is particularly useful when we want to **bind properties to components defined in third-party libraries or maintained in separate jar files**:

 ```java
 @Bean
 @Validated